DrewWing/EDrewcatedGuesser/README.md

   - Predicts match outcomes, and
   - Pushes the statistics and predictions to a Google Sheets spreadsheet.

+> [!Important]
-> Note: This software is a CLI intended for advanced users.
-If you don't know you way around the command line or aren't willing to set up a Google Cloud project, this software is not for you. \
+> This software is a CLI intended for advanced users.
+If you don't know you way around the command line or aren't willing to set up a Google Cloud project, this software is not suited for you. \
-> In the future, a local spreadsheet option will be available.
+> In a future update, a local spreadsheet option will be available.

 You can find the license statement [here](LICENSE.txt) (The full GNU Affero General Public License is [here](COPYING)).
 The todo list is [here](docs/todos.md).